heyjva/support/content/src/cloud/remote-ui/remote-ui-deep-dive.md

 2. Decrypting the packets using the SSL certificate.
 3. Forwarding the decrypted data to the HTTP component for further handling.

-## Limitations

-The IP address of the incoming request is not being forwarded.
-This means that you cannot use Remote UI if you are using one of the following network scenarios:

-- If your Home Assistant instance has configured `127.0.0.1` or `::1` as trusted networks or proxies.
-- If you use IP bans, the remote connection will be banned as a whole instead of just the address from which the incorrect passwords were entered.
-  - We are currently exploring a solution for this issue.

 ## About add-ons which support ingress

 Add-ons which support Ingress can be accessed via Home Assistant Cloud.
 Because they are served via the Home Assistant UI, they benefit from the same end-to-end encryption and local authentication as the Home Assistant frontend.